LaravelDaily/course-react-parking/docs/Lesson 2 - Project setup.md

 npm install -D tailwindcss postcss autoprefixer
 ```

-After installation run this command to publish initial TailwindCSS configuration.
+After installation run this command to publish the initial TailwindCSS configuration.

 ```
 npx tailwindcss init
 ```

-New `tailwind.config.cjs` file will be created in project root directory.
+A new `tailwind.config.cjs` file will be created in the project root directory.

 Now update this file to: